cncf/foundation/website-guidelines.md

 Sandbox-level projects should include the sentence “We are a Cloud Native Computing Foundation sandbox project.” and the CNCF logo.
 We also appreciate a link to KubeCon + CloudNativeCon as the events approach.
+7. All projects must contain a website footer message referencing trademark guidelines, "Copyright The Linux Foundation.
+All rights reserved.
+The Linux Foundation has registered trademarks and uses trademarks.
+For a list of trademarks of The Linux Foundation, please see our [Trademark Usage](https://www.linuxfoundation.org/trademark-usage/) page."

 Questions?
 Please email info@cncf.io.